-Both lower and upper Laplacians are postitve semi-definite.
-The spectrum of $(j+1)$-th lower Laplacian differs from the spectrum of $j$-th upper Laplacian only by the multiplicity of the zero eigenvalue.
-The $j$-th lower Laplacian vanishes on boundaries, i.e. on the image of the $j$-th boundary operator $\partial_{j}$.
-Analogously, the $j$-th upper Laplacian vanishes on co-boundaries, that is on the image of the $(j-1)$-st co-boundary operator $\delta_{j-1}$.
+\begin{remark} One can also consider the lower $j$-th Laplacian defined as $\Delta_{j}^{-} = \delta_{j-1}\circ \partial_{j-1}$, and the $j$-th Laplacian defined as the sum of the upper and the lower ones.
+Both lower and upper Laplacians are postitve semidefinite.
+The spectrum of $(j+1)$-th lower Laplacian coincides with the spectrum of $j$-th upper Laplacian up to the multiplicity of the zero eigenvalue.